eulloa10/harmonious-voices/README.md

 #### Channels

-Using the various server channels to effectively communicate with others
+Use the server channels to engage with the community

 ![Channel-Messaging](/screenshots/channels.png)